matthiasr/monitoring-workshop/README.md

 To participate actively in this workshop, you will need to bring a laptop.

-To save time and the conference WiFi, please ensure that you have [Docker](https://docker.com) installed and run
+To save time and the conference WiFi, please ensure that you have [Docker](https://docker.com) and [Docker Compose](https://docs.docker.com/compose/) installed, then run

     ./prepare.sh